gdavidbutler/xmlTrivialCallbackParser/README.md

 Some examples of using this:

-* test/main.c: example of using the coders (./main coder) and parsing nasty XML constructs (./main 1 test/test.xml).
+* test/main.c: example of using the coders (./main coder) and parsing XML (./main 1 test/test.xml) preserving body whitespace.
-* test/print.c: XML on standard input and indented XML on standard output (./print < test/test.xml).
+* test/print.c: XML on standard input and indented XML on standard output (./print < test/test.xml) ignoring body whitespace.